AWS Environments

 3. Enter a user name.

-For example, to designate that this user is for StreamSets environments, you might enter the name StreamSets-Environment-User.
+For example, to designate that this user is for IBM StreamSets environments, you might enter the name StreamSets-Environment-User.

 4. For Access type, select Programmatic access.